rodegerdts/Pyalmanac/README.md

 # Pyalmanac-Py2

 Pyalmanac is a Python 2.7 script that creates the daily pages of the Nautical Almanac.
 These are tables that are needed for celestial navigation with a sextant.
 Although you are strongly advised to purchase the official Nautical Almanac, this program will reproduce the tables with no warranty or guarantee of accuracy.

+Pyalmanac-Py2 was developed based on the original Pyalmanac by Enno Rodegerdts.
+Various improvements, enhancements and bugfixes (listed below) are implemented.
+Pyalmanac contains its own star database (similar to the database in PyEphem 3.7.6), however the accuracy was poor.
+It is updated with data from the Hipparcos Catalogue and the GHA/Dec data now matches a sample page from a Nautical Almanac exactly or at the most is within 0°0.1', which is very good.

 NOTE: two scripts are included (both can be run): 'pyalmanac.py' and 'increments.py'
 NOTE: Pyalmanac contains it's own star database - it does not use the version supplied with PyEphem, hence updating from 3.7.6 to 3.7.7 is harmless.
 Star names are chosen to comply with Nautical Almanacs.